ocbe-uio/BayesMallows/cran-comments.md

 ## Resubmission Note

-This is an update which adds a new example dataset.
+This is an update which fixes two bugs and adds a new feature, as described in NEWS.md.

 ## Test Environments